open-component-model/delivery-service/local-setup/local-setup.md

 To set up the SAST scanner, you need to set the `sast.enabled` flag and add configuration (if desired) via `extensions_cfg.sast`.

+### Responsibles
+> Requires: Artefact Enumerator, Backlog Controller

+To set up the responsibles extension, you have to set the `responsibles.enabled` flag and add configuration (if desired) via `extensions_cfg.responsibles`.